 ¡Hola!
-I’ve just returned from an incredible 5 days in Cabo where I experienced three resorts – Montage, Four Seasons Los Cabos and Las Ventana – and did site visits of three others: Esperenza, Chileno Bay, and One&Only Pamilla.
+I’ve just returned from an incredible 5 days in Cabo where I experienced three resorts – Montage, Four Seasons Los Cabos and Las Ventanas – and did site visits of three others: Esperenza, Chileno Bay, and One&Only Pamilla.
 Rather than give you all the facts you could find on-line, I’m sharing my impressions and takeaways of each property.
 There are so many wonderful options in Cabo and there is truly a resort for everyone here.
 I am always happy to assist with selecting the right accommodations for your needs and travel style, and through careful planning, ensure your trip is a memorable one.
 Enjoy!

 Montage Los Cabos